weleoka/Lab2/sql_container/Load_SQL_Server.md

 In this step, you will load the SQL Server with the initial test data.
 If needed, login to the VM Guest with a new SSH session.
 Perform the following in order to load the SQL Server with the initial test data:

 ## Step 1.
-Login to your VM Guest via an SSH client session
+Login to your Host via an SSH client session

 The instructions were provided previously.